Skip to main content Skip to main navigation Skip to search

 Response arrangements in Australia

-If H5 bird flu is found in Australia, we’ll act fast with a national response led by DAFF.
+DAFF will act fast to lead a national response.
 State and territory governments will manage local actions.

 We will work closely with: